-we set the seeds, speak

-to the sky nurture the plants, drink the rain, give back to the soil, curse the cold. dance to the sun, sing with the wind, weep at the passing, dream with the moon, we open our hands and accept another season of hope fulfilled or not. balancing burdens with blessings, rocks and eagle feathers, carrying the harvest home. listen.
-The birds are singing the earth awake. the spiraling cosmos is bursting open seeds climbing to the light. there's a crackle of joy in our hearts, ignited by the sun---a flower filled with flame. listen. the plants will tell you of sending roots deep to survive the dry times. the seasons will show you how nothing is ever really gone but keeps turning out and over again and again and again, just as the ancestors smile down from the clouds it's all here.
+we set the seeds, speak to the sky nurture the plants, drink the rain, give back to the soil, curse the cold. dance to the sun, sing with the wind, weep at the passing, dream with the moon. we open our hands and accept another season of hope fulfilled or not. balancing burdens with blessings, rocks and eagle feathers, carrying the harvest home. listen.
+The birds are singing the earth awake. the spiraling cosmos is bursting open seeds climbing to the light. there's a crackle of joy in our hearts, ignited by the sun----a flower filled with flame. listen. the plants will tell you of sending roots deep to survive the dry times. the seasons will show you how nothing is ever really gone but keeps turning out and over again and again and again, just as the ancestors smile down from the clouds onto the faces of children yet unborn shining up from rain spattered stones on the path we walk. listen. it's all here. -Sherrie Mickel 1995